leszekr/leszekr.github.io/index.md

  - [D3](http://d3js.org/)
  - [Bootstrap](http://getbootstrap.com/)

 on the front-end side.
+I have occasionally worked on smartphone apps using [PhoneGap](http://phonegap.com/).
+Studying Android development.

+Currently, I'm enjoying work at [Abeja](http://abeja.asia) where a face-recognizing deep-learning neural network produces tons of data, which needs cool visualization.
+What more can you ask for?

-I enjoy outdoor activities like <a href="http://jambointernational.org">hiking in the Japanese mountains.</a>
+I enjoy outdoor activities like [hiking in the Japanese mountains](http://jambointernational.org).